 In his study, Joseph Ibrahim from Monash University states that residential aged care focuses too much on the idea that Australians require support because they can no longer live independently.
 “We need approaches that are more proactive in satisfying the individual needs of a diverse range of residents, and [we] must be uncompromising in guaranteeing optimal care,” says Ibrahim.

-It is this individuality of aged care and support that flexible companies like Better Caring are offering within the aged care sector.
-By creating a space for people to contact support workers in their local area, Better Caring gives ageing Australians the opportunity to start and build their own support and aged care journey, rather than someone else taking that control from them.
+It is this individuality of aged care and support that flexible companies like Mable are offering within the aged care sector.
+By creating a space for people to contact support workers in their local area, Mable gives ageing Australians the opportunity to start and build their own support and aged care journey, rather than someone else taking that control from them.

 Ibrahim states that offering “home-like care” in smaller aged care units is already a huge step towards accommodating the hopes of 5.5 million Australian baby boomers.